xyg-coder/DeployPlatform/deploySystem2/README.md

 ## Spring-boot-vuejs

-* Use **vuejs** as **frontend** part and spring boot as backend part.
+* Use **vuejs** as frontend part and **spring boot** as backend part.
-* During dev, vuejs and spring boot will run on two different ports.
+* in dev mode, vuejs and spring boot will run on two different ports.
 Vuejs server will send request to spring boot server.
-* During building, webpack will generate static files.
-And spring boot will use these static files to respond requests.
+* In build mode, webpack will generate static files.
+And spring boot will use these static files to respond to requests.

 ## Executor